 - 2. With enclosure securely mounted, select an appropriate location on the enclosure wall for the site ground wire entry.
-Make a suitable clearance hole and use fittings rated UL Type 4 or better to maintain enclosure integrity rating. - 3.
-Connect the site ground wire to any unused position 4 to 25 mm (12 to 4 AWG) on the enclosure MGB.
+Make a suitable clearance hole and use fittings rated Type 4 or better to maintain enclosure integrity rating. - 3.
+Connect the site ground wire to the bottom position (1/4 holes on 5/8 inch centers) of the enclosure MGB.